GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 For the urban-rural grouping and the cluster groupings, we used the same hyperparameter set for each method, and primarily focused on reducing the randomness of the hyperparameters.
 This primarily included adjusting the subsample and the learning rate.
 The reasoning behind this was because due to these county-level divisions, each model is dealing with less, more purified data, meaning that subsample, the proportion of number of features used for a given iteration, should be more, as there is a higher chance of losing out on critical information (as opposed to a higher chance of overfitting for the standard model).

 While for the urban-rural grouping we only adjusted subsample, for the cluster groupings, we took it a step further and increased the learning rate as well.
 As the sets of counties are even smaller and purer now, we felt more secure increasing this hyperparameter as the risk of overfitting is less.

 ![standard](/sup11.png)
 ![ur](/sup12.png)
 ![clusters](/sup13.png)

-* 70 estimators was chosen with the elbow rule: on the standard mode, the test RMSE began flattening out and having negligible change around 70 estimators.
+*70 estimators was chosen with the elbow rule: on the standard mode, the test RMSE began flattening out and having negligible change around 70 estimators.*

 **Results and implications**

 Overall, the results indicated great promise for our gradient boosting model.
 While we used RMSE as the objective function evaluation method for the creation of the model, we did not use this as the primary metric to determine the efficacy of the model.
 Instead, for each county for each day, we input the past 10-day COVID data and compared it against the true value of the COVID cases for that day.
 With the standard model, we were able to achieve a RMSE of 1586 and a MAE of 5.50 over 300+ days of COVID data.
 With the urban rural models and cluster models, we were able to achieve a RMSE of 1305 and 1463 and a MAE of 4.14 and 3.03, respectively.
-In context, this indicates that our model is only off by ~1500 cases for the entire lifespan of COVID, and is on average off by ~5 cases when predicting one day ahead.
+In context, this indicates that our model is only off by ~1500 cases for the entire lifespan of COVID per county, and is on average off by ~5 cases per county when predicting one day ahead. (*this metric is different than the standard metric used to measure all of our supervised models*)

 Identical to the ARIMA model, we predicted the past 14 days on this model (11/22 - 12/05) and observed a RMSE of 872.6351131275891, 962.2865918394436, and 1081.2541614145837 for the respective standard model, urban rural models, and cluster models.
-Contextualized, this indicates that the gradient boosting models were off by ~900 cases for every single county in America across 14 days, much better than the baseline RMSE of almost 129,000 (see conclusion).
+Contextualized, this indicates that the gradient boosting models were off by ~900 cases on average in America across 14 days.

-While the above results should be sufficient evidence that the model performs at a solid level, to confirm that these results are truly representative, we created our model using 10-fold validation (splitting the data up into 10 sections, and training on 9 parts and testing on the remaining part 10 times over), a method that was corroborated by other COVID predictive models.
+While the above results should be sufficient evidence that the model performs at a solid level, to confirm that these results are truly representative, we created our model using 10-fold validation (splitting the data up into 10 sections, and training on 9 parts and testing on the remaining part 10 times over), a method that was corroborated by other COVID predictive models [8].
 These results are only for the standard model, but as the urban rural and cluster set models were both loosely based around the standard model, these results confirm that our model in particular does not experience abnormal results.
 There may be a worry with overfitting, as the model training score is much lower than the corresponding cross validation score.

 ![kfold](/sup14.png)